cba023/alaya-devdocs/docs/community.md

 sidebar_label: Community Projects
 ---

-Below is a categorized list of projects that use the PlatON blockchain,meet your related development and use tool needs.
-We welcome more community members to participate and continue to expand the PlatON ecosystem.
+Below is a categorized list of projects that use the Alaya blockchain,meet your related development and use tool needs.
+We welcome more community members to participate and continue to expand the Alaya ecosystem.

 The LatticeX Foundation has now opened the [Grants program](https://latticex.foundation/grants), and you can contribute your value through Grants.